 The Elvis impersonator at Vegas World did a complimentary show.
 He called himself E.P.
 King.
 I looked down on the city from the top of the building.
 A promo ticket gave me access to Imperial Palace's antique cars.

 The borax mined in Death Valley is a mineral used in soap.
-The 118 elements of chemistry make up 3000 minerals in geology.
+The 118 elements in chemistry make up the 3800 minerals in geology.
 Minerals form 3 kinds of rocks: sedimentary, igneous & metamorphic.
 Fossils are found in sedimentary rocks, those laid down by water.

 In Laughlin, 90 miles from Vegas, I took a taxi ride on the Colorado River.